City-of-Helsinki/helsinki-design-system/packages/react/README.md

 ## Supported browsers

-Helsinki Design System uses the react-scripts library's default browserslist config to target a broad range of browsers.
+Babel (`@babel/preset-env`) is configured with broad browser targets to support a wide range of browsers.
 This means that the following browsers are supported:

 - Chrome